Residues of manifolds: Preliminaries

 \begin{definition} \rm We denote them by $B_{M,\lambda,x}^{{\rm loc}}(z)$ and $B_{M,\lambda}(z)$ and call them the {\em $\lambda$-weighted meromorphic potential function at $x$} and the {\em $\lambda$-weighted meromorphic energy function}.
 They have residues at $z=-m-2j$ $(j=0,1,2,\dots)$, which we denote by $\Rsub{M,\lambda,x}^{\rm loc}(-m-2j)$ and $\Rsub{M,\lambda}(-m-2j)$ and call them the {\em $\lambda$-weighted (local) residue of $M$ (at $x$) at $z=-m-2j$}.

 In particular, when $\lambda\equiv1$ we drop the letter $\lambda$ off.
-In this case, $B_{M}(z)$ is called {\em Brylinski's beta function of $M$}. \end{definition} $B_{M}(z)$ was first introduced for knots by Brylinski \cite{B} and for closed submanifolds of $\RR^n$ by Fuller and Vemuri \cite{FV}.
+In this case, $B_{M}(z)$ is called {\em Brylinski's beta function of $M$}.\footnote{ We use the same symbol $B$ for balls and meromorphic functions.
+The author hopes it does not cause any confusion.} \end{definition} $B_{M}(z)$ was first introduced for knots by Brylinski \cite{B} and for closed submanifolds of $\RR^n$ by Fuller and Vemuri \cite{FV}.

-By \eqref{residue_I_phi}, we have
+By \eqref{IMrho}, we have